Skip to main content

 First of all, if it’s an emergency, call 911.

-Some signs are when the injury:
+Some signs indicate when the injury:

 • Bleeds excessively